jcorioland/jcorioland.github.io/_posts/2019-09-12-terraform-microsoft-azure-modules.markdown

 }
 ```

-Once you've created your configuration that aggregates all the modules you want to import, just call the `terraform apply` command.
+Once you've created your configuration that aggregates all the modules you want to import, just call the `terraform init` and `terraform apply` commands.
+Terraform will first download the modules from their various location and then apply the configuration, as it does with a simple project.
 It is simple as that!

 You can read more about Terraform modules on [this page of the Terraform documentation](https://www.terraform.io/docs/modules/index.html).